20 Different Types of Drill Bits & Their Uses – Which is Right for You?

 Named after their tip that resembles a series of pyramid-shaped steps, these bits are what professionals use to drill into sheet metal.
 Their stepped design allows you to create holes with varying diameters.
 Step bits are renowned for their versatility.

 8. Auger Bits

-These are the hole drill bits to use when looking to drill into thick and dry wood.
-Thanks to their innovative design, you do not have to apply a lot of pressure when drilling into tough materials.
+These are the hole drill bits to use when drilling into thick and dry wood.
+Thanks to their innovative design, you do not have to apply much pressure when drilling into tough materials.
 Auger bits have a screw tip that creates the initial hole for the rest of the bit to fall.
 As a result, holes by auger bits are incredibly clean and precise.

 9. Self-Feed Bits

 Like auger bits, self-feed bits also feature a screw tip for positioning the bit.
 They create clean, precise holes, as well.
 However, since they do not channel the dust away from the hole as they work, you must halt the operation periodically to clear the dust away.

 These types of drill bits are what you use when looking to bore smooth and clean holes into wood.
 This bit also comes with a pointed tip to allow for easy positioning of the bit.